tidymodels/recipes/tests/testthat/_snaps/bin2factor.md

       rec %>% step_bin2factor(rocks, levels = 1:2)
     Condition
       Error in `step_bin2factor()`:
-      x `levels` should be a two element character string. i It was a an integer vector.
+      x `levels` should be a 2-element character string. i It was an integer vector.

 # empty printing